xndr78/homepage/content/_index.md

----
-title: "about me"
-date: 2021-01-06T17:44:06+03:00
----
-Hi.

-My name is Aleksandr Sobolev, and this is my fabulous homepage.
+# Hi there.
+My name is Aleksandr Sobolev, and this is a little website I've made.

-I'm a software engineer from Saint Petersburg, Russia, living abroad right now.
+I'm a software engineer from Saint Petersburg, Russia, living abroad for now.

 I love coding, games and memes.

+Also, хуй войне.

 Have a nice day.

-Also, хуй войне.